kavenp/Simple_Android_TowerDefense_ITProj/Readme.md

 Build Instructions
 ------------------
 1. Clone the repository or download as a zip file
-2. Open the project in Unity
+2. Import the project in Unity
 3. If no scene is open, open Game.unity in the Assets directory in the Project view
 4. Go to File -> Build Settings...